Revant-Annam/RISC-V_vsd_AR_week2/Labs/README.md

 ---
 💡 **In short:**
 > a5 finalizes the instruction by writing the correct result (either from the ALU or from memory) into the destination register.

-Got it.
-You want a section that combines the description of the program's execution with the specific observations from the waveform, suitable for your documentation.
-Here is a rewritten section with a new heading.

 ---
 ### **Instruction Execution and Waveform Analysis**